Schools in Lakeland: A comprehensive guide

 What about career academies?

-Polk County Public Schools is widely recognized as having the second largest number of career academies in the country.
+PCPS is widely recognized as having the second largest number of career academies in the country.
 Based on the innovative strategies of Nashville’s school system, the career academies offer small, personalized learning communities based on a career theme.

-The academies provide a college-prep curriculum as well as a path to industry certifications.
+The academies provide a college-prep curriculum, as well as a path to industry certifications.
 The ultimate goal is that whether students are college-bound or not, they leave PCPS with the tools to find employment.

 Career academies align with local industry needs and ensure that students are prepared to become skilled employees in high-demand occupations.

-If the career academy of your student’s choice is already at their zoned school, the application process is not necessary.
-Just speak with your child’s school guidance counselor.
+If the career academy of your student’s choice is already at their zoned school, the application process is not necessary — just speak with your child’s school guidance counselor.

 View all of the career academy offerings.
 Learn more about enrollment online or call 863-519-8438, ext.
 1.